MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-assess.md

 * **Double-booking** – Shows the distribution of managers by meeting hours and the percentage of double-booked manager time in meetings.
 This highlights how double-booked meetings have downstream impacts that hinder organizational agility.

   >[!Important]
-  >To filter for manager data only, you must select all manager groups in the Manager Indicator at the upper right of the page.
+  >To filter for manager data only, you must select all manager groups in the Supervisor Indicator at the upper right of the page.

 * **Manager 1:1 time & frequency** – Shows the distribution of employees by how much weekly 1:1 time they get with their managers and the frequency of these meetings.
 This highlights if employees are getting enough 1:1 manager coaching.
 * **Co-attendance** – Shows the percentage of employees who spend more than 30 percent of their meeting time in meetings where their manager is also present.
 This highlights if managers are balancing oversight with employee empowerment and autonomy.
 However, it’s important to account for any expectations and norms unique to your company when analyzing the data across the different groups.

   >[!Important]
-  >To filter for manager data only, you must select all manager groups in the Manager Indicator at the upper right of the page.
+  >To filter for manager data only, you must select all manager groups in the Supervisor Indicator at the upper right of the page.

 * **Manager relationship** – Shows the distribution of employees attending the same meetings as their managers and their average weekly 1:1 meeting time with their managers, which is compared across the company.
 It also analyzes different segments of manager behaviors based on their rates of attending the same meeting as their employees and their 1:1 meeting time.